See more from: Exhibitions Nowruz Festival

 Mehrdad Aref-Adib is an artist, curator, and writer based in London.
 He studied fine art at St Martins and Winchester School of Art, completed European Art studies at the Faculty of Fine Arts, University of Barcelona, and undertook postgraduate study at the London College of Printing.
 His practice spans graphic design, television, web projects, and award-winning blogging.
 His current practice focuses on digital and mixed-media work and the curation of cultural and art events, including the Nowruz Festival at Lauderdale House, presented here for the third consecutive year.

-You can see more from Mehrdad on his Instagram and further writing related to this project is available here
+You can see more from Mehrdad on his Instagram and further writing related to this project is available here.
+To buy The Boy on the Peacock Throne, stop by the Lauderdale House office during office hours or purchase it online here.

 Gallery